tymyrddin/tymyrddin.github.io/_posts/2021-07-10-stigmatisation.md

 In addition to the terror attacks, economic restructuring and growing poverty have also resulted in the rise of right-wing nationalists in Germany again.

-Studying the stigmatisation of minorities and immigrant groups and the [destigmatisation strategies of minorities](https://duckduckgo.com/?q=destigmatisation+strategies+of+minorities&t=ffnt&ia=web) can be very revealing and sometimes uplifting.
+Studying the stigmatisation of minorities and immigrant groups, and the [destigmatisation strategies of minorities](https://duckduckgo.com/?q=destigmatisation+strategies+of+minorities&t=ffnt&ia=web), can be very revealing and sometimes uplifting.